adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

-This is the HTML without any form controls.
+Here's the HTML without any form controls.
 We'll add those momentarily.
-Even so, the very act of creating this HTML exposes another advantage of lists over tables.

-You'll notice the contents of each item is wrapped in a link.
-The link takes the user to read the email *detail* view.
-Tables don't allow this behaviour.
-It's invalid and problematic to have a link span across table cells.
+Interestingly, the act of writing the HTML exposes a design problem.
+You'll notice the content is wrapped in a link.
+This can't be done with tables.
+Wrapping a link across table cells is not allowed.

+Designers should have a deep understanding of the materials they use to build artifacts.
+In our case the materials our HTML, CSS and Javascript.
+And the artifacts are, of course, web pages.

-> if you can solve a problem with a simpler solution lower in the stack, you should
+> If you can solve a problem with a simpler solution lower in the stack, you should.
 > —Derek Featherstone

-Gmail uses Javascript to make this happen, which unforunately is an act of exclusivity.
-We want to avoid this wherever possible.
-We haven't relied on Javascript so far, and there is no reason for us to do this now.
+Gmail uses tables and yet the entire row is clickable.
+For this to happen Google's developers have had to use Javascript.
+As we've previously discussed, this is an act of exclusivity.

+Wherever possible we should avoid solutions that exclude people.
+In fact inclusivity is a constraint that helps guide us to the path of the "right" design.

 ## Enabling selection